boisgera/LLM-experiment/README.md

 >>> Send a message (/? for help)
 ```

-> [!WARNING Have patience and all will be revealed]
+> [!WARNING]
-> The first time you run the `ollama run mistral` command, don't be suprised
+> The first time you run the `ollama run mistral` command,
-> if it takes a few minutes to start up.
-This is because the ollama instance
+> don't be suprised if it takes a few minutes to start up.
+> This is because the ollama instance
-> is downloading the Mistral 7B model which represent a few GB of data.
+> is downloading the Mistral 7B model, a few GB of data.
-> The subsequent run will be much faster.
+> The subsequent runs will be much faster.

 ## Web (HTTP) Interface